“How do you spell ‘love’?” –Piglet

 —A.A.
 Milne, “Winnie The Pooh”

-While you may no longer be reading fairy tales, you may unconsciously still be living by the messages they taught, messages that are part of the fabric of your girly thoughts, those toxic messages that tell you your self-worth depends largely on how someone else values, even loves you.
+While you may no longer be reading fairy tales, you may unconsciously still be living by the messages they taught, messages that are part of the fabric of your girly thoughts, those that tell you your self-worth depends largely on how someone else values you, even loves you.

-Valentine’s Day Is a Day that Proves . . .
-Your Self-Worth?
+Valentine’s Day—A Day That Proves Your . . .
+Self-Worth?

 Perhaps on no other day do these messages play out as they do on Valentine’s Day . . . the day your “prince” will prove your genuine lovability.

-As a result, you probably attach a great deal of importance to the actions of the one you love on this one day.
+As a result, you are probably putting a great deal of importance on this one day.

 As a Result, You Feel Held Hostage